PLAN FOR TOMORROW

 Your Wishes

-Since life-changing events can happen at any time, adults 18 years old or older should have advance directives properly written, recorded and distributed to the appropriate people and places.
-There have been well-known cases where individuals have had no advance directives in place, which resulted in family feuding and care inconsistent to their wishes.
+Life can change in an instant.
+That’s why all adults 18 years old or older should have advance directives in place – properly written, recorded and shared with the right people.
+Without them, families can face conflict and care decisions that may not reflect your wishes.
 Cedar Valley Hospice encourages all patients to complete advance medical directives, but it is not required to enroll in our services.
-Contact our team at Cedar Valley Hospice if you would like assistance completing the following documents.

 Types of Advance Directives